In this post I will cover introducing vegan baby food and at what age.

 12 months:

-- If your baby wants to wean off breast milk of formula you can now introduce drinking milk from a cup such a soy milk or calcium fortified plant milks if avoiding dairy.
+- If your baby wants to wean off breast milk of formula you can now introduce drinking milk from a cup such as soy milk or calcium-fortified plant milk, if avoiding dairy.

 - Your baby should now almost eat like you do but avoid oily, greasy, salty, spicy and sugary foods.

-- Serve good fats such as nut butters, hemps or avocado
+- Serve good fats such as nut butter, hemp or avocado

 - Serve plant-based protein such as hemp seeds, legumes or tofu everyday.